wildlifeevoeco/FriendsBecauseOfFoes/README.md

 #> scripts/4-sociality/NearestNeighbourAnalysis.R:143:# TODO: investigate the both coords and ..coords exist in calling scope data.table error
 #> scripts/4-sociality/CalculateTurnAngles.R:11:#TODO: Grab Hance's updated social metrics from modeling script
 #> scripts/4-sociality/CalculateTurnAngles.R:38:#TODO: check that yrcol is well handled
-#> scripts/2-rsf/predator-rsf/WolfRSF.R:68:# TODO: why also where season is NA?
-#> scripts/2-rsf/predator-rsf/WolfRSF.R:72:# TODO: #### Dist not logged yet - should it be?
+#> scripts/2-rsf/RMNP/ElkRSF.R:77:# TODO: Dist not logged yet - should it be?
-#> scripts/2-rsf/predator-rsf/WolfRSF.R:85:# TODO: with intercept of -3.044340?
+#> scripts/2-rsf/RMNP/ElkRSF.R:89:#TODO: with intercept of -3.242852 ?
-#> scripts/2-rsf/predator-rsf/WolfRSF.R:99:# TODO: why also na season?
+#> scripts/2-rsf/RMNP/ElkRSF.R:103:# TODO: why is.na season?
-#> scripts/2-rsf/predator-rsf/WolfRSF.R:114:# TODO: with intercept of -2.711875?
+#> scripts/2-rsf/RMNP/ElkRSF.R:117:# TODO: with intercept of -2.053773?
-#> scripts/2-rsf/predator-rsf/WolfRSF.R:136:# TODO: can this be dropped then?
+#> scripts/2-rsf/RMNP/ElkRSF.R:139:# TODO: can this be dropped then?
-#> scripts/2-rsf/prey-rsf/ElkRSF.R:77:# TODO: Dist not logged yet - should it be?
+#> scripts/2-rsf/RMNP/WolfRSF.R:79:# TODO: Dist not logged yet - should it be?
-#> scripts/2-rsf/prey-rsf/ElkRSF.R:89:#TODO: with intercept of -3.242852 ?
-#> scripts/2-rsf/prey-rsf/ElkRSF.R:103:# TODO: why is.na season?
-#> scripts/2-rsf/prey-rsf/ElkRSF.R:117:# TODO: with intercept of -2.053773?
-#> scripts/2-rsf/prey-rsf/ElkRSF.R:139:# TODO: can this be dropped then?
 ```

 ## Project structure